Question answering: Architecture

 As of 2001, question-answering systems typically included a question classifier module that determined the type of question and the type of answer.

 Different types of question-answering systems employ different architectures.
 For example, modern open-domain question answering systems may use a retriever-reader architecture.
 The retriever is aimed at retrieving relevant documents related to a given question, while the reader is used to infer the answer from the retrieved documents.
 Systems such as GPT-3, T5, and BART use an end-to-end architecture in which a transformer-based architecture stores large-scale textual data in the underlying parameters.
 Such models can answer questions without accessing any external knowledge sources.

-Question answering methods
+Methods

 Question answering is dependent on a good search corpus; without documents containing the answer, there is little any question answering system can do.
 Larger collections generally mean better question answering performance, unless the question domain is orthogonal to the collection.
 Data redundancy in massive collections, such as the web, means that nuggets of information are likely to be phrased in many different ways in differing contexts and documents, leading to two benefits: